Operator learning for models of tear film breakup: Results

 \subsection{Synthetic data}

 \autoref{fig:ode-ffn-hists} shows the distributions of rRMSE of both $h$ and $c$ for all three ODE-trained learners on the synthetic test set.
 Thickness $h$ was predicted to at least one digit of accuracy in nearly all cases, as was $c$ for FFN and Dense-PCA.
+The differences between FFN and Dense-PCA are fairly small; while Dense-PCA has a better mean value for predicting osmolarity, the difference is small compared to the MAD spreads.
+The Dense-PCAX predictions are more centrally concentrated but substantially less accurate in mean for both quantities, even relative to the spreads.

-Compared to FFN, the PCA model was somewhat better at prediction for osmolarity, while the accuracy for thickness was similar. \autoref{fig:FFNerr_ode_cl} compares the individual ODE-trained predictions of the final-time osmolarity $c(1)$ to the actual values in the synthetic test set.
-Here we see that the poor performance of Dense-PCAX is due to underestimation when $c(1) > 8$.
+\autoref{fig:FFNerr_ode_cl} compares all the individual ODE-trained predictions and true values of the final-time thickness $h(1)$ and osmolarity $c(1)$.
+For the prediction of $h(1)$, all three learners perform well, with Dense-PCAX exhibiting the tightest clustering about the diagonal, followed closely by FFN, while Dense-PCA shows slightly greater scatter.
+For the prediction of $c(1)$, FFN and Dense-PCA remain accurate across most of the range, whereas the poorer performance of Dense-PCAX is primarily due to underestimation when $c(1) > 8$.

-\autoref{fig:PDE_rmse_syn} shows the rRMSE values of osmolarity and thickness of the PDE-trained models on the PDE test data.
-All perform similarly for osmolarity, while for thickness, Dense-PCAX outperforms Dense-PCA slightly, which is a little better than FFN. \autoref{fig:PDE_final_c_syn} shows the predictions of final osmolarity, where Dense-PCA shows more variance than the other two learners.
-The task is most difficult for all three models when $c(1)$ is large.
+\autoref{fig:PDE_rmse_syn} shows the rRMSE values of osmolarity and thickness of the PDE-trained learners on the PDE test data.
+As with the ODE learners, the FFN and Dense-PCA distributions are similar to each other.
+Here, however, the Dense-PCAX learners do a bit better than the others on average, though by less than the MAD spread. \autoref{fig:PDE_final_c_syn} shows analogous results for the synthetic PDE test set.
+Again, all three learners accurately predict the final thickness, although Dense-PCA is slightly more scattered than FFN and Dense-PCAX.
+For the final osmolarity, Dense-PCA shows the greatest variance, while FFN and Dense-PCAX remain more tightly clustered around the diagonal.
+The prediction task is most difficult for all three learners when $c(1)$ is large.